pranavgn/Typora-Screenplay-Theme/README.md

 1. [Download](https://github.com/pranavgn/Typora-Screenplay-Theme) the zipped project package from Github.

-2. Copy the vercel.css file and vercel folder to your Typora theme library.
+2. Copy the screenplay.css file to your Typora theme library.

 3. Launch or restart Typora and choose Vercel from the theme menu.